sass/sass/spec/at-rules/extend.md

   * For each compound selector `compound` or combinator in `complex`:

-    * If it's a combinator, add it to each selector in `complex-options`.
+    * If it's a combinator, add it to each selector in `options`.

-    * Let `new-complex-options` be an empty list.

     * For each simple selector `simple` in `compound`: